msayson/msayson.github.io/_posts/2017-03-07-hash-functions-for-cryptography-vs-lookup.markdown

 Some applications only require the weaker property that given a *particular* input and its hash, it should be impractical to find a second input that hashes to the same value.

-Hashes are often used to verify files, authenticate individuals and services, and prove knowledge of a set of information, so it's important that a hash be difficult to produce with "incorrect" or different data.
+Hashes are often used to verify files, authenticate individuals and services, and prove knowledge of information, so it's important that a hash be difficult to produce with "incorrect" data.

 Collision resistance is often prioritized over speed and efficient resource management.

 - (For password hash functions) As slow as acceptable: Unlike look-up functions, hash functions that are used to verify a person's identity often try to increase the time and memory required to compute a hash.

-While this may seem surprising at first, it discourages third parties from trying to "brute-force" their way through authentication, and makes it much more expensive for a third party to use their own resources to break hashes.
+While it may seem surprising to intentionally slow down an algorithm, this discourages unauthorized individuals from trying to brute-force their way through authentication.
+It also makes it more expensive for third parties to use their own resources to iterate through hash calculations to find matches to known hashes.
 This property ties in with practical irreversibility.

 If it's acceptable for a login attempt to take 3 seconds, then it should take 3 seconds.
 This means that a million guesses will take 10^6 guesses * (3s/guess) * (1m/60s) * (1h/60m) * (1d/24h) = 34 days.
 If a billion guesses are required on average, this attack will be impractical for the average person.